mustafa-ebrahem/Shutdown-Scheduler/README.md

 A python script to schedule a shutdown for your computer.
 Currently only schedules in a range of 24H, might modify it to specify a date.
-Feel free to edit it as you like. it creates a json file to store the upcoming schedules, all done schedules or removed ones gets deleted.
+Feel free to edit it as you like.
+It creates a json file to store the upcoming schedules.